5 Solar Installation Myths Costing Venice and Sarasota Homeowners Money

 Myth 4: You Need to Own a Large Home to Benefit From Solar

 Pool owners in Venice and Sarasota often find that solar pool heating delivers some of the fastest payback of any solar product available.
-Even homeowners on modest budgets can benefit from a partial solar offset.
+A dedicated solar pool heating system can extend your swimming season by months and eliminate a significant portion of your water heating costs, without requiring a full rooftop installation.

 Myth 5: All Solar Installers in Sarasota Offer the Same Quality